yueplush/vrc-join-notification-pushover-windows/README.md

 pip install '.[tray]'
 ```

+> [!TIP]
+> The activation script above targets Bourne-style shells such as Bash or Zsh.
+> If you use fish, run `source .venv/bin/activate.fish` instead.

 If you prefer to keep the app isolated from your system Python, `pipx` works out of the box:

 ```bash